 Sedges or Caddis tend to hatch either early or late evening, which is probably the best time to fish this fly.
 Fish near the banks, and if trout are not biting, try fishing with an attractor pattern which has brighter colours to attract the attention of any trout.

-We have hidden 74 more fishing flies which we haven't got any stock for within our fly fishing library, but if you are interested in any designs we will happily look into tying them for you.
+We have hidden 100 more fishing flies available upon request within our fly fishing library.
+If you are interested in any designs, we will happily consider tying them for you.
+Either register your interest, or send us a message with the pattern and hook sizes you would like the flies tied to.

 Show me the extra flies